How To Get A Real Estate License

 Before associating yourself with a brokerage firm, you need to make sure that you understand the company’s commission system.
 Typically, there are 3 types of commission structures:

-Traditional Split: In this structure, the commission is split between the company and you 50-50.
+Traditional Split: In this structure, the commission (in NYC) is split between the company and you 50-50.
 This plan usually has a very minimal desk fee.

 High-Split Plans: In this commission structure, you will get a higher commission cut, usually a 70-100 percent cut.
 These commission plans come attached with high desk fees.